open-telemetry/opentelemetry-cpp/INSTALL.md

    $
    ```

-Once build is complete, the package can be generated using as below.
+Once build is complete as specified in [standalone build section](#building-as-standalone-cmake-project),
+the package can be generated as below.

    ```console
    $ cpack -C debug